Golf Trolley Buyers Guide

 What is the best manual trolley?

 You will find that the more expensive the trolley, the better it is to use.
-The wheels will tend to run much smoother, and the unit will be lighter to use.
-It can be a false economy to buy to cheap as they don’t last so long.
+The wheels will tend to run muchmore smoothlyr, and the unit will be lighter to use.
+It can be a false economy to buy too cheaply as they don’t last so long.

 How big should the trolley be?

 This will really depend on the size of your golf bag.
-When you are new to golf, and you only have half a set a lightweight trolley that costs just £20 will be fine however, when you start playing more often, you will really appreciate a better push cart.
-The majority of golf carts will fold up nicely, and the size of the trolley does not always have a bearing on its performance.
+When you are new to golf and only have half a set, a lightweight trolley that costs just £20 will be fine; however, when you start playing more often, you will really appreciate a better push cart.
+Most golf carts fold up nicely, and the size of the trolley does not always affect its performance.

 Should I have a 2 or 3-wheeled trolley?